TheTaxPerson/Discord-Chat-Bridge/README.md

 ```sh
 npm i
 ```
-Change the values inside config.json to match your own Make a webhook on both channels you wanna connect
+Change the values inside config.json to match your own<br>
+Make a webhook on both channels you wanna connect
 ![](webhook.gif)
 ```sh